neolectron/neolectron/README.md

 😄 - I'm Manuel, a super-passionate Developer from south of France.

-🌱 - New technologies enthousiast, I diversify my skillset... a lot.
+🌱 - As a new technologies enthousiast, I created @codinglab-io.

+A community of french developers focused around good-practices and rigor.
+[Join now](https://discord.gg/7Guzz9e)

 ✨ - Teacher, Senior Fullstack developper, Software developper.